sigma-ouc/sigma-ouc.github.io/content/en/authors/Hanqing Ma/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

 My name is Hanqing Ma, and I am originally from Weifang, Shandong Province.
 I completed my undergraduate studies at Ocean University of China, where I also began my graduate studies in 2024.
-I am currently a first-year Master's student, with my research focusing on user identity linkage.
+I am currently a first-year Master\'s student, with my research focusing on user identity linkage.

 </div>